LoanDB/loanpy/docs/home.rst

 It was part of my dissertation-project at the `Finno-Ugric department of the University of Vienna <https://finno-ugristik.univie.ac.at/en/>`_, which aimed to answer the question whether there are any Gothic loanwords in Hungarian.
-The project was partly funded by the `University of Helsinki <https://www.helsinki.fi/en>`_ and the `Max Planck Institute for Evolutionary Anthropology
+The project was partially funded by the `University of Helsinki <https://www.helsinki.fi/en>`_ and the `Max Planck Institute for Evolutionary Anthropology
 <https://www.eva.mpg.de/index/>`_ in Leipzig.